 Make resources on negotiating pay available to your members.
 Here is a tip sheet and other resources for negotiating salary by Carol Frohlinger of Negotiating Women.
 Here are thoughts about salary negotiation from Melanie Billings-Yun.
 Here are “12 Tips for Getting the Salary You Want” from Jacquelyn Smith.
 Here are “10 Things Never to Say While Negotiating a Job Offer” from Liz Ryan.
 She Negotiates offers free resources and links to recommended books and online courses.

-The ABA Gender Equity Task Force has put together some very helpful resources, including videos and a downloadable guide to negotiating pay.
+The American Bar Association has put together some very helpful resources, including videos and a downloadable guide to negotiating pay.

 Minnesota Women Lawyers has compiled a variety of resources on compensation.